Gillardo/bootstrap-ui-treeview/readme.md

 # Bootstrap-UI/treeview

 AngularJs directive to show a treeview like structure of an item.
-Uses the bootstrap-UI collapse directive for a nice sliding animation
+Uses the bootstrap-UI collapse directive for a nice sliding animation.
+This treeView has now been updated to NOT change the data in the treeView.
+Some other tree view directives add different properties to the data to show the expanded/selected nodes, but this treeview will leave your data alone and uses a service to determine when a node is collapsed/selected.

 [Demo](http://plnkr.co/edit/n3KejGp2eAGc1S4VKoAK?p=preview)